SFauth/AAC-using-large-language-models/README.md

-## Language Models Can See: Plugging Visual Controls in Text Generation
-**Authors**: Yixuan Su, Tian Lan, Yahui Liu, Fangyu Liu, Dani Yogatama, Yan Wang, Lingpeng Kong, and Nigel Collier
+## Using large pre-trained language models for audio captionining
+**Author**: Stefan Fauth

-This repository contains code, models, and other related resources of our paper [[Language Models Can See:
+This repository contains code, models, and other related resources of my master's thesis.
+It is based on the MAGIC paper [[Language Models Can See:
 Plugging Visual Controls in Text Generation]](https://arxiv.org/abs/2205.02655).

-:star: If you are also interested in open-ended text generation and would like to see more details of our contrastive search decoding method, please refer to our SimCTG [[paper]](https://arxiv.org/abs/2202.06417) and [[repo]](https://github.com/yxuansu/SimCTG).

-:star: [Replicate](https://replicate.com/home) has provided a great web [[demo]](https://replicate.com/yxuansu/magic/examples) of MAGIC that is super easy to use and to interact with.
-Check it out!
+I am grateful to the authors: Yixuan Su, Tian Lan, Yahui Liu, Fangyu Liu, Dani Yogatama, Yan Wang, Lingpeng Kong, and Nigel Collier.

 ****